Impulse measurements enhanced with squeezed readout light: Impact of squeezing

 As discussed in the introduction, if one can generate squeezed light with the appropriate frequency dependence, the force PSD can be lowered at all frequencies ($S_{FF} \rightarrow e^{-2r}S_{FF}$) away from the mechanical frequency, suggesting that frequency-dependent (FD) squeezing may be better than FI squeezing.
 The idea of generating squeezed light with these properties was first proposed in Refs.~\cite{caves1981quantum,unruh1983quantum} and later worked out in detail in Ref.~\cite{kimble2001conversion}.
 They showed that if FI squeezed light was passed through a sequence of Fabry-P\'erot cavities detuned from the main laser frequency, one could engineer FD squeezed light.
 This proposal has now been implemented across a broad range of frequencies~\cite{chelkowski2005Experimental,mcculler2020frequency-dependent} and was recently implemented in LIGO itself~\cite{ganapathy2023broadband}.

-More recent proposals have also shown how to generate FD squeezed light using detuned optical parametric amplifiers~\cite{junker2022FrequencyDependent} or EPR-entangled beams~\cite{ma2017proposal}, making the external filter cavities obsolete.
+More recent proposals have also shown how to generate FD squeezed light using detuned optical parametric amplifiers~\cite{junker2022FrequencyDependent} or EPR-entangled beams~\cite{ma2017proposal,khalili2018Overcoming,zeuthen2019Gravitational}, providing multiple methods for potentially realizing these squeezing protocols.
 Regardless of the physical implementation, FD squeezing can be used to lower the force PSD at all frequencies, thus lowering the threshold.

 Concretely, we wish to use FD squeezing to minimize the PSD of Eq.~\eqref{eq:SYY-OM} by appropriately choosing the squeezing angle $\theta(\nu)$~\cite{kimble2001conversion}, which we emphasize may depend on frequency.
 By demanding $\partial_\theta S_{FF}(\nu) = 0$, we find the optimal angle is